 Apparently, Lewinski kept coming in and out of the bar to fetch rounds of drinks.
 When he came into the bar, he repeatedly forgot to pull the gaiter up over his nose and mouth.
 Also according to Lewinski’s lawyer, “[Sapienza] was disgruntled that he could hear the music inside, and he was unhappy that my client and other people were bringing tables and chairs from inside the bar outside to the patrons who were enjoying the band out in the parking lot.”

-Mr. Sapienza, who had reportedly served as a Marine and had a “boisterous” personality that would “fill up a room”, eventually decided that enough was enough.
+Mr. Sapienza, who had reportedly served in the Marine Corps and had a “boisterous” personality that would “fill up a room”, eventually decided that enough was enough.
 Sapienza was also said to be “protective” of the staff at Pamp’s Red Zone Bar and Grill and was well-liked at the establishment.
 I have a feeling that Sapienza might have thought of the bar as “his place” and it probably irritated him that Lewinski and his son’s band were upsetting the order of things.

 According to video footage, Lewinski was speaking to the bar owner for a moment and Sapienza, donning a face mask, decided to take it upon himself to confront Mr. Lewinski about his failure to be diligent about wearing a mask.
 There was no audio to the video, but John J. Flynn, the Erie County district attorney, says that “out of the blue”, Mr. Lewinski two hand shoved Mr. Sapienza, who fell backwards.
 His left arm knocked over a bar stool as his head hit the floor.
 Sapienza immediately lost consciousness and suffered a seizure.
 He was taken to a hospital, where he underwent brain surgery and died several days later.